kkitsune/Urho3D/README.md

 **Urho3D** is a free lightweight, cross-platform 2D and 3D game engine implemented in C++ and released under the MIT license.
 Greatly inspired by OGRE and Horde3D.

+This is the modified branch by Daniel Grondin.
+The build system will be more streamlined and a lot simpler (while removing mobile targets, because I don't care).

 Main website: [https://urho3d.github.io/](https://urho3d.github.io/)

 ##License